BenD780x9/Klipper-for-Ender_3_v2/README.md

 ## **Basic Installation**

-**1**.
-You'll need to install [Fluidd](https://docs.fluidd.xyz/) / [MainsailOS](https://docs.mainsail.xyz/setup/mainsail-os) on a Raspberry Pi (don't use a v1 or a Zero).
+1. You'll need to install [Fluidd](https://docs.fluidd.xyz/) / [MainsailOS](https://docs.mainsail.xyz/setup/mainsail-os) on a Raspberry Pi (don't use a v1 or a Zero).
-**2**.
-You'll be doing work on the Raspberry Pi itself, so you'll [want to SSH into it](https://www.raspberrypi.org/documentation/remote-access/ssh/) from another computer.
+2. You'll be doing work on the Raspberry Pi itself, so you'll [want to SSH into it](https://www.raspberrypi.org/documentation/remote-access/ssh/) from another computer.
   You'll run a command like ssh pi@Mainsail where Mainsail is the IP address or hostname of the pi.
   `The default password is raspberry`.
-**3**.
-We'll generally be following [this guide](https://www.klipper3d.org/Installation.html).
+3. We'll generally be following [this guide](https://www.klipper3d.org/Installation.html).

     * A. Clone the git repository: `git clone https://github.com/KevinOConnor/klipper`.

     * B. Run the install script: `./klipper/scripts/install-octopi.sh`.

     * C. Change to the Klipper directory (`cd ~/klipper/`) and run the config tool (`make menuconfig`).
 Select the following in the menu:

       - i.
 Uncheck **Enable extra low-level configuration options**.

        - ii.
 Set processor architecture to **STMicroelectronics STM32**.

       - iii.
 Set processor model to **STM32F103**.

       - iv.
 Set bootloader offset to **28KiB bootloader**.

        - v.
 Uncheck the other two options (`Use USB` **and** `Use CAN`).

       - vi.
 Save and exit.

     * D. Type `make` and let it run.

-**4**.
-The firmware file will be in `~/klipper/out/klipper.bin`.
-There's many ways to get it out of the Raspberry Pi, but I used `scp`. \
+4. The firmware file will be in `~/klipper/out/klipper.bin`.
+There's many ways to get it out of the Raspberry Pi, but I used `scp`.\
        From the main computer (where you ran ssh), type `scp pi@Mainsail:~/klipper/out/klipper.bin klipper.bin`.

-**5**.
-Put the file on an SD card and put the SD card into the Ender 3 while the printer is off. \
+5. Put the file on an SD card and put the SD card into the Ender 3 while the printer is off. \
    Turn on the printer and it should flash the firmware.
 If it flashed successfully, your LCD will go blank. \
    Don't worry, if anything goes wrong simply put Marlin firmware on it and flash it again.

-**6**.
-You need to configure OctoPrint to communicate with the printer.
+6. You need to configure OctoPrint to communicate with the printer.

     * A. In Settings, go to Serial Connection and add `/tmp/printer` to Additional serial ports.
 Once you save, \
        in the same menu choose `/tmp/printer` under Serial Port.

     * B. Under Behavior, select `Cancel any ongoing prints but stay connected to the printer`.

     * C. If everything is good, you should see `/tmp/printer` in the main connection page and you should be able to connect. \
        If you go to Terminal and type `status` you should get back an error about config files. \
        This means you're communicating with the printer's new firmware!

-**7**.
-Now we want to configure the firmware for the Ender 3 v2.\
+7. Now we want to configure the firmware for the Ender 3 v2.\
    This is the equivalent of Marlin's `configuration.h` but you don't have to recompile firmware to change anything!
 It's pretty slick.

     * A. In the home directory folder (`~/`) make a file called `printer.cfg`.\
         **Do not do this in the Klipper sub-folder**, it should be in your regular home directory.

     * B. Copy the contents of [this Ender 3 v2 configuration file](https://github.com/KevinOConnor/klipper/blob/master/config/printer-creality-ender3-v2-2020.cfg)          into printer.cfg and save it.
     **Or you can download and add my printer.cfg file from this git and change the parameters that work for you**

     * C. In the Terminal of Fluidd / Mainsail, type `restart`.
 You should see the printer restart and become ready without errors.\
        You can also issue a `status` command.
 What's beautiful about Klipper is that whenever you make config changes, \
        you just save and run `restart` and that's it.
 No recompiling!